sourcegraph/srclib/docs/sources/toolchains/overview.md

     the analysis results, such as on [Sourcegraph](https://sourcegraph.com).)

     A Docker-containerized tool is a directory (under SRCLIBPATH) that contains a Dockerfile.
-There is no installation necessary for these tools; the `src` program knows how to build and run their Docker container.
+There is no installation necessary for these tools; the `srclib` program knows how to build and run their Docker container.

     When the Docker container runs, the project's source code is always